kross5067/fintech-services-3x-ai-native-pdlc/README.md

 **Role convergence is a feature, not a threat**
 - As AI handles more of the execution layer, the boundaries between roles will naturally blur.
 This expands what every team member can contribute, rather than diminishing any single function.

+## Program Principles
+**Individual proficiency is a prerequisite, not the goal**
+- Every team member reaching AI proficiency is a necessary condition for Team AI proficiency, but it is not sufficient.
+The team must also adopt new ways of working to unlock speed to customer benefit.
+-
 **3X Targets (measured from baseline):**
 - 3X improvement in feature delivery cycle time
 - 3X reduction in escaped defects